Are Man Utd making any progress under Solskjaer? Under-fire boss needs more than a derby win to silence critics | Goal.com

 “We didn’t perform well enough as a team and it’s always the manager’s responsibility to get everyone ready,” Solskjaer said after the defeat to Leipzig.
 “We knew they were going to come at us and put crosses in the box but, unfortunately, we never got going and conceded two early goals [from crosses]."

-While it was noble of the manager to take responsibility for the result, it was concerning to hear the Norwegian admit that United had been undone by a tactic that they had specifically discussed and worked on nullifying before the game.
+While it was noble of the manager to take responsibility for the result, it was concerning to hear him admit that United had been undone by a tactic that they had specifically discussed and worked on nullifying before the game.

-For the first hour against West Ham, many were left wondering if United's players had been given any guidance at all.
+For the first hour against West Ham in the Premier League last weekend, many were left wondering if United's players had been given any guidance at all.
 The midfield and front three may have been playing together for the first time but there was no excuse for the entire team playing like 11 strangers.

 Just as they had at Southampton the week before, half-time substitutions turned the game on its head, but the question remains: why can’t United get things right from the very first whistle?